 Combat Meritorious Promotion Program

-So, how long does it take to get promoted in the Marine Corps?
-Remember, it's dependent on the particular MOS (job) and how many vacancies (due to separations and retirements) there are in that job.
-On average, however, one can expect to be promoted with the following time-in-service:
+How long does it take to get promoted in the Marine Corps?
+Remember, it's dependent on the particular MOS (job) and how many vacancies there are in that job.
+On average, one can expect to be promoted with the following time-in-service:

 - Private First Class (E-2) - 6 months